h4ck3rm1k3/db-docs/index.md

 ## More operations with result sets

-Result sets are not only capable of returning rows, they can also be used to update or delete all the rows that match the given conditions.
+Result sets are not only capable of returning items, they can also be used to update or delete all the items that match the given conditions.

-### Updating objects (The U in CRUD)
+### Updating items (The U in CRUD)

-If you want to update the whole set of rows you can use the `db.Result.Update()` method.
+If you want to update the whole set of items you can use the `db.Result.Update()` method.

 ```go